-Understanding Spread Bets and the Spread – the Basics
+Understanding the spread – the basics

 The bid price is the lower price quoted in the spread – the price at which sell orders are filled.
 The offer price is the higher price quoted in the spread and the price at which buy orders are filled.

-How the Spread is Calculated
+How the spread is calculated

 Time is also a factor in calculating the spread.

-There are other costs that spread betting companies charge in addition to the spread.
+For an active trader, the cost of spread will likely be by far their biggest cost.
+However, there are other costs that spread betting companies charge in addition to the spread.

-While an interest charge is built into the spread for futures spread bets, interest is an extra charge applied to rolling daily bets (also referred to as daily funded bets), based on how many days your spread bet open.
+While an interest charge is built into the spread for futures, interest is an extra charge applied to rolling daily bets, based on how many days you keep your spread bet open.

-2) Special Order Fees
+2) Special order fees

-If a spread bet on futures contracts that you have placed is nearing expiration, then you can choose to roll your spread bet over to the next futures expiration period.
-The rollover cost is half the prevailing spread.
+The rollover charges vary by broker but typically the cost is half the prevailing spread.
 This makes rolling your futures bet over half the cost of closing your existing spread bet and opening a new spread bet for the next futures expiration period.

 To make a profit spread betting, it’s critical to understand how trading costs are built into the spread and how this potentially affects your profit margin on each spread bet.
 The basic points to keep in mind are as follows: